 Your kidneys are as important to your health as your heart or lungs.
 Their main job is to remove waste products from your body.
 Most people have two kidneys, one on either side of the spine under the lower ribs.
-They are reddish brown in colour and shaped like kidney beans.
+They are bean-shaped and reddish brown in colour.
 Each kidney is about the size of a clenched fist.

 Kidneys are a filter system